 Developing a Gamer

-Obvious way to develop Video Gaming is obvious: play video games.
-Sims can do this on a computer, or, if you want to drop a lot of cash, on gaming mats.
+An obvious way to develop Video Gaming is to play video games.
+Sims can do this on a computer or, if you want to drop a lot of cash, on gaming mats.
 You can also order your sim to Watch a Gaming Livestream, but you’ll need a computer for that anyway, so, meh.
 Might as well just game.
 Your sim will receive the following options when developing their Video Gaming skill, most of which are new games for your sim to play:

 ‘Mastering’ Video Gaming is really not that big a thing, to be honest, as you only receive the capacity to play a bunch of different video games.
 More visually interesting, perhaps, but not that helpful.
 Mastering the Computer Whiz Aspiration is probably more helpful in the long run, as it will grant your sim the Webmaster Trait, allowing the sim to utilize their computers in new and interesting ways not available to lesser sims.
 Not the most useful skill, perhaps, but there you have it.